OdooBulgaria/complaint_system/README.md

 	> In short all the mail.message with subtype 'complaints' related document hr.employee and related id = id of employee will give
 	> the biodata of the employee (This will be our standard employee log)

-## Using this module
+## Using this Module

 - In order to use this module do the follwing
 	- Create a mail.message
 	- Enter the employee_id in mail.message
 	- Choose the subtype as "Complaint"
 	- Goto HR Module and then check Employee Logs menuitem

+- The "Employee Log" menuitem is only visible to HR Manager